CheckRx · Full-Time · Present

 Shadowing Agents During Enrollment

 We interviewed 15+ agents across independent brokerages and larger agencies.
-Two patterns stood out.
-First, agents did not need more data.
-They needed faster answers to specific questions: 'Does this plan cover my client's insulin?'
-Second, the tools they had (carrier portals, CMS plan finder) were built for consumers, not professionals working at volume.
+Two insights stuck.
+First, agents did not want more data.
+They wanted faster answers to specific questions: 'Does this plan cover my client's insulin at a Tier 2 copay?'
+Second, every tool they had was designed for consumers, not professionals working at volume.
+That gap defined our product direction.

-I shipped 15+ RESTful APIs and microservices on GCP with Docker and GitHub Actions CI/CD.
-Deployment went from hours to minutes with 99.9% uptime.
-The provider network API runs on Go for low-latency, high-concurrency lookups across 1M+ providers.
+HIPAA-compliant data pipelines pull raw CMS files nightly, normalize across plan types, and load clean data into PostgreSQL.
+15+ RESTful APIs and microservices run on GCP with Docker and GitHub Actions CI/CD.
+The provider network API is written in Go for low-latency, high-concurrency lookups across 1M+ providers.

-- Cut plan lookup time from 10 seconds to 200ms through query optimization and Redis caching, letting agents handle 3x more client calls per day.
+- Cut plan lookup latency from 10 seconds to 200ms through query optimization and Redis caching.
 Partitioned tables by plan year and indexed on formulary, provider network, and premium ranges.

-- Provisioned and managed all cloud infrastructure on GCP using Terraform.
-Every environment, staging and production, deploys from the same IaC definitions.
+- All cloud infrastructure provisioned with Terraform.
+Every environment deploys from the same IaC definitions.
 No manual console changes.

 Decisions